 When considering who should pay spousal support and how much, the court takes into consideration numerous factors, including the earning potential of each spouse.
 They also evaluate:

 This is just a condensed list of what the court considers.
 Other factors may come into play when deciding who should pay spousal support and how much.
 It is always best to have a spousal support attorney to represent you in these proceedings.

 If you live in the Thousand Oaks or Southern Ventura County area and are going through a divorce, give The Law Offices of Stephanie L. Mahdavi a call.
 My legal professionals and I have an extensive record of success when it comes to fighting for what you rightfully deserve.
-We offer free initial consultations to evaluate your case and devise a strategic plan of attack.
+We offer initial consultations to evaluate your case and devise a strategic plan of attack.
 We will put you in the best possible position for success and won’t quit fighting until you come out on top.
 Give us a call today and schedule an appointment.
 We will work hard for you.